petehnguyen107/configure-ad/README.md

 </p>

 <h1 align = "center">Installing and Configuring Active Directory in Microsoft Azure</h1>
-This lab demonstrates how to install and configure Active Directory using Azure.
-We will be using two VMs on Azure that are on the same virtual network.
-One VM will be installed with Active Directory and configured to be the <b>Domain Controller</b> and other VM will be used as a <b>client</b>.
-Then, we will configure the Active Directory to allow the Client to join the domain as well as creating user accounts using a Powershell script.
+This lab shows how to install and configure Active Directory using Microsoft Azure.
+We will create two VMs in Azure in the same virtual network.
+One VM will be the <b>Domain Controller</b> and have the Active Directory installed, and other VM will be used as a <b>client</b>.
+We will then configure the Active Directory to permit the Client to join the domain as well as creating user accounts using a Powershell script.

 <br />